tmarsteel/jcli/docs/detailed.md

 ## Arguments

-Arguments are configured using the `<argument>`-tag.
-Both the `identifier` and the `index` attribute to be set.
+Arguments MUST be configured using the `<argument>`-tag.
+Both the `identifier` and the `index` attribute MUST be set.

 You MAY set the `required`-attribute to true.
 This will cause the parser to throw an error if no input could be mapped to this argument.

-The content of the `identifier`-attribute is the string that you will have to use to access the option with from your code.
+The content of the `identifier`-attribute is the string that is used to identify the argument within the configuration and when accessing its value after parsing input.

-The content of the `index`-attriute MUSTbe an integer number greater or equal to 0.
+The content of the `index`-attriute MUST be an integer number greater or equal to 0.
 It defines what argument should be parsed as defined in the `<argument>` tag.

 You MAY specify a `<default>`-tag.
 This will be the value used when the argument is not set.

-You MAY specify one `<filter>`-tag that will hint to the parser how to validate input given to that argument.
+You MAY specify one `<filter>`-tag that will hint to the validator how to validate input given to that argument.
 See below for filters.

 Example: